 (iv) the total amount of revenue from the imposition of the interest and additional charge.

-44. Information about fees etc. to council members
+44. Fees etc. to council members, information about in annual financial report

 In relation to fees, expenses or allowances paid to council members, the mayor or the president the annual financial report is to include —